afaqahmedkhan/visualise-511/README.md

 ## What it does

 It loads operators (travel agencies available in 511.org APIs) and based on selected operators it loads stops from 511.org.
-The selected stop in mapped on the google map and the available arrival or departure times are shown
+The selected stop is shown on the google map and the available arrival or departure times are shown

 ## Adding API keys